William Joyce: Early life

 William Brooke Joyce was born on Herkimer Street in Brooklyn, New York, United States.
 His father was Michael Francis Joyce, an Irish Catholic from a family of tenant farmers in Ballinrobe, County Mayo, who had acquired U.S. citizenship in 1894.
 His mother was Gertrude Emily Brooke, who although born in Shaw and Crompton, Lancashire, was from a well-off Anglican Anglo-Irish family of physicians associated with County Roscommon.

-A few years after William's birth, the family returned to Salthill, Galway.
-Joyce attended Coláiste Iognáid, a Jesuit school in Galway, from 1915 to 1921.
-His parents were unionist and hostile to Irish nationalism, and his mother was a devout Protestant.
+A few years after William's birth, the family returned to Salthill, County Galway.
+Joyce attended Coláiste Iognáid, a Jesuit school in County Galway, from 1915 to 1921.
+His parents were devoted unionists and hostile to Irish republicanism, with his mother being a devout Protestant.
 There were tensions between her and her family because she married a Catholic.
-Joyce's father purchased several houses, and rented some to members of the Royal Irish Constabulary (RIC).

-Although Joyce was still only in his mid-teens, he was recruited by the British Army during the Irish War for Independence by Captain Patrick William Keating as a courier for Intelligence Corps personnel stationed in Galway.
-Joyce was also known to associate with Black and Tans (reserve RIC constables) stationed at Lenaboy Castle, and was accused of being an informer and linked to the 1920 murder of Catholic priest and known Irish republican sympathizer Michael Griffin by the Auxiliary Division.
-Keating arranged for Joyce to be mustered into the Worcestershire Regiment, taking him out of the dangerous situation in Ireland to Norton Barracks in England.
-He was discharged a few months later, when it was discovered that he was underage.
+During the Anglo-Irish War, Joyce was allegedly recruited while still in his mid-teens by Captain Patrick William Keating, an Intelligence Corps officer stationed in County Galway, to work as a courier.
+He was also suspected by the Irish Republican Army (IRA) of working as an informant for the Black and Tans, "which could have had extremely serious consequences in 1920–21."
+The IRA eventually attempted to assassinate Joyce while he was on his way home from school, and Keating, fearing for Joyce's safety, arranged for him to be enlisted into the Worcestershire Regiment, moving him out of harm's way in Ireland by transferring him to the Norton Barracks in Worcestershire where the regiment was stationed.
+However, Joyce was discharged a few months later when it was discovered that he was underage.

 Joyce remained in England and briefly attended King's College School, Wimbledon.
 His family followed him to England two years later.
-Joyce had relatives in Birkenhead, Merseyside, whom he visited on a few occasions.
+Joyce had relatives in Birkenhead, Cheshire, whom he visited on a few occasions.
 He then applied to Birkbeck College, London, where he entered the Officer Training Corps.
 At Birkbeck, he obtained a first-class honours degree in English.
 After graduating he applied for a job in the Foreign Office, but was rejected and took a job as a teacher.
 Joyce developed an interest in fascism and worked with, but never joined, the British Fascists of Rotha Lintorn-Orman.
 On 22 October 1924, while stewarding a meeting in support of Conservative Party candidate Jack Lazarus ahead of the 1924 general election, Joyce was attacked by communists and received a deep razor slash across his right cheek.
-It left a permanent scar which ran from the earlobe to the corner of the mouth.
+It left a permanent scar which ran from the earlobe to the corner of the mouth, known as a Glasgow smile.
 While Joyce often said that his attackers were Jewish, historian Colin Holmes claims that Joyce's first wife told him that "it wasn't a Jewish Communist who disfigured him ....
 He was knifed by an Irish woman".
+This incident had occurred during a clash between British nationalists and Irish nationalists.